braz/DublinR-ML-treesandforests/index.md

 * Allows for human understandable graphic representation

 *** right
-* Data fragmentation for high-dimensional sparse dataset (overfitting)
+* Data fragmentation for high-dimensional sparse data set (over-fitting)
-* Difficult to fit to a trened / piecewise constant model
+* Difficult to fit to a trend / piece-wise constant model
-* Highly infleuenced by changes to the dataset and local optima (deep trees might be questionable as the errors propagte down)
+* Highly influenced by changes to the data set and local optima (deep trees might be questionable as the errors propagate down)

 --- .class #id